antono2/vlang.kak/README.md

 ```
 v ls --install
 ```
-Now there should be a new directory `$HOME/.vls` and running `v ls --socket` should give no errors.
+Now there should be a new directory `$HOME/.vls` and running `v ls` should give no errors.
 If that's the case, you can continue with configuring `kak-lsp` in the next step.

 Though on older systems you might get an error like this
 ```
 ... /lib/x86_64-linux-gnu/libc.so.6: version `GLIBC_2.34' not found (required by ...
 ```
-There is no fixing this by updating glibc, as it's a system package and changing the version would break the system.
+There is no fixing this by updating glibc, as it's a system package and changing the version would break the system.</br>
 One solution is to [build vls from source](https://github.com/vlang/vls#build-from-source), which then uses the system default.
 ```
 cd ~/.vls